nathannieg/hiringcoders-challenge1-blackfriday/README.md

 ### Continued development

-The lage is not responsive to different screens and has very little interactive components, so I plan on improving it over time, as part of my learning proccess.
+The page is not responsive to different screens and has very little interactive components, so I plan on improving it over time, as part of my learning proccess.

 ## Author